jhuapl-boss/boss-oidc/README.md

     ),
 }

+# (Optional) A function used to process additional scope values in the token
+#            It also provides a helpful hook for each time a user logs in
+# Function Args:
+#   user (User object): The user that is logging in
+#   token (dict): The JWT object used to lookup and create or update the user
+UPDATE_USER_DATA = 'path.to.function'

 # (Optional) A function used to process a user's roles for the application
 #            It also provides a helpful hook for each time a user logs in
 # Function Args: